 Informally, the τ -conjecture for Newton polygons [KPTT15] states that if f is a bivariate polynomial that can be written as an s-sum of r-products of p-sparse polynomials, then its Newton polygon has at most poly(s, r, p) vertices.
-The formal statement of the τ -conjecture for Newton polygons is as follows.
+A formal definition of Newton polytopes and the τ -conjecture for Newton polygons can be found in Section 2.